paulkmiller/MapboxGoogle/01_html_basics/slides/slides.md

 ## Opening Files in Your Browser

 1. Make a folder called `hello`.
-Drag `hello` onto the Sublime Text icon in your dock to open it.
+Drag `hello` onto the Atom icon in your dock to open it.
 1. Right-click on `hello` in the sidebar, select `New File...`.
 1. Call it index.html (Look at the bottom of the app for the text field where you name the file).
 1. Open the file and type `<h1>hello, world!</h1>`
 1. Save the file. (`cmd+s` on mac, `ctrl+s` on windows/linux)
-1. Right-click `index.html` in the Sublime sidebar and choose `Open In Browser`.
+1. Right-click `index.html` in the Atom sidebar and choose `Open In Browser`.

 ---